 Friend selection on prosocial and aggressive behaviors.
-The prosocial behavior alter effect was statistically significant and positive (Est. = 0.06, p < .05), indicating that prosocial youth are attractive as friends and receive more friendship nominations from peers than less prosocial youth.
-The aggressive behavior ego effect was statistically significant and positive (Est. = 0.12, p < .001), indicating that aggressive youth are active in forming friendships and nominate many peers as friends.
-The similar prosocial behavior effect and the similar aggressive behavior effect was statistically significant and positive (Est. = 0.33, p < .01, Est. = 0.42, p < .001,respectively), indicating that prosocial youth tend to form friendships with other prosocial peers
+The prosocial behavior alter effect was statistically significant and positive (Est. = 0.06, p < .05), indicating that prosocial youth are attractive as friends and receive more friendship nominations from peers than less prosocial youth. behavior aggressive ego effect statistically significant and positive (Est. = 0.12, p < .001), indicating that aggressive youth are active in forming friendships and nominate many peers as friends.
+The similar prosocial behavior effect and the similar aggressive behavior effect was statistically significant and positive (Est. = 0.33, p < .01, Est. = 0.42, p < .001, respectively), indicating that prosocial youth tend to form friendships with other prosocial peers